apache/age-website/src/pages/contribution/how.md

 To propose a change to release documentation (that is, docs that appear here), edit the Markdown source files in the right branch on the Age website repository.
 The documentation will be build automatically after the changes have been merged.

 ## Contributing Bug Reports
 Ideally, bug reports are accompanied by a proposed code change to fix the bug.
 This isn't always possible, as those who discover a bug may not have the experience to fix it.
 A bug may be reported by creating a JIRA issue but without creating a pull request.

 Bug reports are only useful, however, if they include enough information to understand, isolate and ideally reproduce the bug.
 Simply encountering an error does not mean a bug should be reported; search JIRA and inquire on the AGE user / dev mailing lists first.
 Unreproducible bugs, or simple error reports, may be closed.

 The more context the reporter can give about a bug, the better, such as: how the bug was introduced, by which commit, etc. It assists the committers in the decision process on how far the bug fix should be backported, when the pull request is merged.
 The pull request to fix the bug should narrow down the problem to the root cause.
 Data correctness/data loss bugs are very serious.
 Make sure the corresponding bug report JIRA issue is labeled as correctness or data-loss.
 Please send an email to dev@age.apache.org after submitting the bug report, to quickly draw attention to the issue.
 Performance issues are classified as bugs.
 The pull request to fix a performance bug must provide a benchmark to prove the problem is indeed fixed.

 ## Contributing to JIRA Maintenance
-Most contributors can directly resolve JIRA issues.
-Use judgment in determining whether you are confident the issue should be resolved (although changes can be easily undone).
+Most contributors can directly resolve <a href='https://issues.apache.org/jira/projects/AGE2/issues/' target="_blank">JIRA issues.</a> Use judgment in determining whether you are confident the issue should be resolved (although changes can be easily undone).
 When resolving JIRA tickets, please observe the following conventions:

 When resolving JIRA tickets, please observe the following conventions: